Softmotions/ejdb/src/bindings/ejdb2_flutter/README.md

 ## Android notes

-For release builds you have setup proguard rules as follows:
+For release builds you have to setup proguard rules as follows:

 `build.gradle`
 ```